Kakifrucht/HalfminerBot/README.md

 - Cold storage as flat file
   - Regulary stores client data to disk, if necessary
   - Bot can be restarted without losing state, like the clients channel id
+    - Use command *!admin stop/restart* to safe state before shutdown
 - Permission system
   - Define what client belongs to which group via their talk power
   - Higher groups automatically inherit all permissions of lower groups